Eileen Eileen

 Description

-This session uses a Jeopardy-style team game to review English structures, everyday language, and general knowledge in a fun, competitive format.
-Students work in teams to choose categories and point values, discuss answers, and respond collaboratively.
+This session uses a Jeopardy-style game to review English structures, everyday language, and general knowledge in a fun, competitive format.
+Students choose categories and point values, evaluate the options and respond.
 A special "NAVLE / Vet World" category offers higher points to increase motivation and challenge students with logic-based veterinary questions.

 Materials